 Budapest may not make the list for most foodies, but you'll find what you need while you're in town.
 Traditional dishes tend to be heavy on the meat and bread.
 They make good comfort food and are very filling meals.
 The city also has many great pastry shops.
 Make sure you check out the stuffed cabbage, goulash, and chimney cake.

-The nightlife in Amsterdam is well established with world renowned clubs and venues.
+Amsterdam is a must-see party destination.
 The city has some of the best nightlife in Europe.
 There are plenty of bars, dance clubs, and other activities that you can enjoy throughout the night.

-Many people head to Budapest for the nightlife scene.
+Budapest has plenty to do after the sun goes down.
 The city's active nightlife includes dance clubs, local pubs, and cultural festivals throughout the year.

 Shopping is a popular activity in both Budapest and Amsterdam.

 Amsterdam is a popular shopping destination with plenty of stores.
 For the best shopping in town, head to the Nine Streets area in the historic district and the two main shopping streets of The Kalverstraat and Leidsestraat.